michsethowusu/kasanoma/README.md

 ## Available Models

 Currently, we provide models for **Twi (Akan)**:
-You can donwload them from the releases - https://github.com/michsethowusu/kasanoma/releases
+You can download them from the [releases](https://github.com/michsethowusu/kasanoma/releases).

 > More Ghanaian languages will be added soon — including Ewe, Ga, Dagbani, and others.
 > We welcome community contributions.